 The Revolution has a large under seat storage bin with average access from the back and the sides and no front access.
-The basket is large, and we were able to fit our large diaper bag inside.
+The basket is nice and roomy.
+We were able to fit our large diaper bag inside.
 It has a maximum storage weight of 10 pounds.
 This capacity is average for the group with The UPPAbaby Vista packing in a max of 30 pounds.

-This stroller does not have a parent console or a child tray.
+This stroller, unfortunately, does not have a parent console or a child tray available.
 It does, however, have two mesh pockets inside the seat so little ones can have snacks and treasures close at hand.
-It also has a large mesh pocket on the back of the seat.
+It also has a nice big mesh pocket located behind the seat.
 This pocket lacks any protection from the elements, but it is useful for holding water bottles.

 The Revolution has one of the largest canopies in the group with a vinyl peek-a-boo window.
 The canopy has additional ventilation when the back is reclined for help with airflow on hotter days.